xwp/vip-site-template/readme.md

 We use `npm` as the canonical task runner for things like linting files and creating release bundles.
 Composer scripts (defined in `composer.json`) are used only for PHP related tasks and they have a wrapper npm script in `package.json` for consistency with the rest of the registered tasks.

 - `npm run start` and `npm run stop` to start and stop the local development environment.
 Run `npm run start-debug` to start the environment in debug mode where all output from containers is displayed.
 Run `npm run stop-all` to stop all active Docker containers in case you're running into port conflicts.
+Run `npm run stop -- --volumes` to stop the project containers and delete the database data volume.

 - `npm run lint` to check source code against the defined coding standards.